Description

 Impact

-The Linux kernel test harness for BPF programs, bpf_prog_test_run_skb, erroneously uses the packet's Ethertype to access L3 headers even when the supplied test input contains only an Ethernet header.
-This can cause an out‑of‑bounds read of the raw socket buffer, potentially leading to a kernel panic and a denial‑of‑service situation, and could be leveraged for privilege escalation if the attacker can run BPF programs.
+The Linux kernel test harness for BPF programs, bpf_prog_test_run_skb, mistakenly uses the packet’s Ethertype to access L3 headers even when only an Ethernet header is present, which can cause an out‑of‑bounds read of the raw socket buffer and potentially trigger a kernel crash, resulting in a denial‑of‑service condition.

 Affected Systems